microsoft/playwright/docs/src/downloads.md

 For every attachment downloaded by the page, [`event: Page.download`] event is emitted.
 All these attachments are downloaded into a temporary folder.
-You can obtain the download url, file system path and payload stream usingthe [Download] object from the event.
+You can obtain the download url, file system path and payload stream using the [Download] object from the event.

 You can specify where to persist downloaded files using the [`option: downloadsPath`] option in [`method: BrowserType.launch`].